-- Interpretation services were available for patients who did not use English as a first language. - Staff had various language skills to support the different language needs of the local area. - One member of staff was familiar with British sign Language (BSL) and supported a patient with signing when they visited. - Staff communicated with patients in a way that they could understand and communication aids and easy read materials were available.
+- Interpretation services were available for patients who did not use English as a first language. - Staff communicated with patients in a way that they could understand and communication aids and easy read materials were available.

 The practice gave patients clear information to help them make informed choices about their treatment.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
 A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.